 Make a difference in our communities

-Are you interested in the future of our communities?
-Our parks and natural areas?
-How do ensure that citiesprosper and remain livable places for future generations?
+Are you interested in the future of our communities, our parks and natural areas?
+How do we ensure that cities prosper and remain livable places for future generations?

 Choose Planning to learn about these issues and more.

-The focus in Planning at Waterloo is both regional and local; that is, you'll gain experience in regions and cities, large and small.
-As a Planning student at Waterloo, you'll:
+The focus in Planning at Waterloo is both regional and local.
+You will gain experience in regions and cities, large and small.
+As a Planning student at Waterloo, you will:

 - Graduate with 16 months of paid co-op work experience